 I have eczema / psoriasis / sensitive skin, can I use them?
 Can I use them for my baby?

 Because they are so mild and natural, soapberries are a healthier soap for everyone.
 They are particularly good for babies, children and those with sensitive skin, eczema, allergies and psoriasis.
 They have been used to treat these skin conditions and many people report great improvements once switching to a soapberry bodywash or handwash.
 They are ideal for baby’s delicate skin and are perfect for cloth nappies and baby clothes.

 Studies have shown soapberries are not only compatible with all septic and grey water systems, they are actually beneficial to the surrounding environment.
 They are totally biodegradable and compatible with wildlife.
 Not only are soapberries the most natural soap for us, there are good for the plants and soil around us.

-Try this magical product for yourself and see what all the fuss is all about!
+Try our soap berry products for yourself and see what all the fuss is all about!